CONTEXT

 Calendar-first, human-driven scanning

-In the calendar-first model, the flow begins with empty time rather than with the patient.
-Staff visually scan availability, adjust filters to narrow the search, and mentally track possible options while switching context to find the patient and confirm whether the selected slot actually fits their needs and constraints.
+In a calendar-first model, the flow starts with empty time instead of the patient.
+Staff scan availability, adjust filters, and mentally track options while switching context to find the patient and confirm whether a selected slot actually fits their needs.
 What should be a matching problem becomes a memory and coordination problem.
-As appointment types, rules, and resource dependencies grow, the workflow becomes increasingly fragile.
+As appointment types, rules, and resource dependencies increase, the workflow becomes fragile.

 Human work